Nordiq Canada Covid Protocol

 - Ensure you are following the principles of safety in sport as you adapt training; For example, think about how you would apply the principles of the Rule of Two in a video-conferenced training environment

 Clubs and coaches, make sure you are accessing the Government of Canada’s financial and economic support programs as you need them.
 Several provinces, territories and municipalities have additional programs.

 Return to Play Framework

 This Framework for Developing COVID-19 Return to Play Protocols will help Divisions and clubs modify operations to align with public health measures in place across Canada.
 You may use this framework to develop a return toplay protocol that meets your organization’s needs and satisfies the directives that apply where you operate.
 Because some Divisions have created a framework specific to their province or territory, clubs should check with their Division before drafting a return to play protocol.
-(Link to Division page of website)

 The Sport Medicine Advisory Committee continues to provide regular updates, which include some guidance on return to play.

 Related to the Certified General Liability insurance policy, while some countries are relaxing COVID-19-related restrictions for Canadian visitors, international travel continues to present significant risks.
 Members, clubs and Divisions who wish to travel internationally must carefully research and evaluate risks and have a clear written plan in place before travel.
 If you are planning international travel related to your Nordiq Canada membership, please contact Nordiq Canada to review your plan.